Know When To Fold Them – Managing Meetings That Have Gone Wrong

 So it’s one thing to reflect on communications from the comfort of your office, but what happens when you do all of the right things and then because of the personality quirks of the person you’re meeting with, things get weird anyway?

 A colleague of mine once took a client to meet with a member of parliament (MP) in the anti-room of the House of Commons.
-The MP was on her cell phone when they arrived for their meeting and waived to them to join her.
+The MP was on her cell phone when they arrived for their meeting and waved to them to join her.
 As they approached she paused in her phone call to tell the client to start speaking.
 As soon as he did, she resumed her call.
 The client quite naturally paused again and the member of parliament stopped her telephone call long enough to tell him to continue.
 When he did, she did too.
-Eventually my colleague signaled to the client to stop and they bid the MP good bye without delivering their message.
+Eventually, my colleague signalled to the client to stop and they said goodbye to the MP without delivering their message.

-You might think that it doesn’t take a rocket scientist to know that this is rude behavior, but sometimes MPs get so used to being catered to by their staff that they can lose sight of what is appropriate.
+You might think that it doesn’t take a rocket scientist to know that this is rude behaviour, but sometimes powerful people get so used to being catered to by their staff that they can lose sight of what is appropriate.
 They are by no stretch the norm, but they are also not as rare as we might like.
 In situations where your audience is being confrontational or just plain rude, it is best to cut your losses.